 There was some kind of rotted metal hanging from the ceiling on the left, which was a bit worrying.
 You probably can guess that it's not entirely safe to be poking around in some of these places.

 Ahhh!
 Back outside on the open river, where a person can relax.

 Oh shit!
 Another tunnel!
 This one was some kind of river tunnel, obviously built more recently than those stone-arch tunnels.
-This one went about five hundred feet and included a bend to the left before coming out...
+This one went about a hundred feet and included a bend to the left before coming out...

 ...here, which appears to be some kind of old canal or something.
 There was a second tunnel beyond it.
 Which Derek and I obviously had to explore.

 The second tunnel had some kind of spillway we needed to port over, but about ten feet in, the water was deep enough to paddle.

 Deeper in that tunnel it reverted to an old stone tunnel.
 There was some kind of water spilling out ahead.

 Which is where we turned around, because we didn't want to have to bail our kayaks out.